At which campus can I study this program?

 Custom Application Focus

-There is an option for a student to create a custom 4-course application focus sequence.
+There is an option for a student to create a custom 3-course application focus sequence.
 It must be a coherent sequence of courses that provides context for the student in terms of cybersecurity content.
-It should contain three credits of GS coursework and must contain six credits of 400-level coursework.
-It must be selected in consultation with a teaching CYBER faculty member and an academic adviser.
+It must contain three (3) credits of 400-level coursework.
+The focus area courses must be selected in consultation with a teaching CYBER faculty member and an academic adviser.

 Career Paths